Frameright/react-image-display-control/README.md

 # Image Display Control React Component

-An easy way to retrieve [Image Display Control](https://frameright.io) metadata out of images.
+An easy way to do [Image Display Control](https://frameright.io) in your React web app.
 Made with :heart: by [Frameright](https://frameright.io).
 Power to the pictures!

 ## Table of Contents